web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 Open the URL, that was output as `myContractExplorerUrl` above, in your browser and check that:

 * (1) The contract exists
 * (2) Under the "Contract Details" section, its "Compiler Version" field matches the version of the Solidity compiler that you used (`0.8.17`)
-* (3) Under the "Recent Contract Calls" section, There should be 2 transactions
+* (3) Under the "Recent Contract Calls" section,
+  There should be 2 transactions:
+  * (1) The transaction with the earlier timestamp (bottom) should be the deployment transaction.
+    * Navigate to this transaction by clicking on the timestamp.
+    * Under the "Contract Result" section, the "Input - Function & Args" field should be a *fairly long* set of hexadecimal values.
+    * This is the EVM bytecode output by the Solidity compiler.
+    * Navigate back to the Contract page (browser `⬅` button).
+  * (2) The transaction with the later timestamp (top) should be the transaction in which the `introduce` function was invoked.
+    * Navigate to this transaction by clicking on the timestamp.
+    * Under the "Contract Result" section, the "Input - Function & Args" field should be a *fairly short* set of hexadecimal values.
+    * This is the representation of the function identifier (first 8 characters), and the input string value (e.g. `0x5626775697a0` for `bguiz`).
+    * Navigate back to the Contract page (browser `⬅` button).

 Open the URL, that was output as `myContractWriteTxExplorerUrl` above, in your browser and check that:

 * (1) The transaction exists
 * (2) Its "Type" field is "ETHEREUM TRANSACTION"
 * (3) Under the "Contract Result" section, its "To" field matches the value of `myContractAddress`
-  * The earlier one (bottom) should be the deployment transaction.
-Navigate to it.
-    * Under the "Contract Result" section, the "Input - Function & Args" field should be a fairly long set of hexadecimal values.
-    * This is the EVM bytecode output by the Solidity compiler.
-  * The later one (top) should be the transaction in which the `introduce` function was invoked.
-Navigate to it.
-    * Under the "Contract Result" section, the "Input - Function & Args" field should be a fairly short set of hexadecimal values.
-    * This is the representation of the function identifier (first 8 characters), and the input string value (e.g. `0x5626775697a0` for `bguiz`).

 ***

 ## Complete

-Congratulations, you have completed this Hello World sequence! 🎉🎉🎉
+Congratulations, you have completed the **Hedera Smart Contract Service** Hello World sequence! 🎉🎉🎉

+You have learnt how to:

+* [x] Write a smart contract
+* [x] Compile the smart contract
+* [x] Deploy a smart contract
+* [x] Update smart contract state
+* [x] Query smart contract state

 ***